LACMIP/emu/docs/_documentation/sites.md

 : A nested table of coordinates within the nested table of georeferencing instances.
 The only reason you should use multiple rows in this table is to describe the vertices of a polygon.
 Typically LACMIP uses the fields *Latitude (Dec.)* and *Longitude (Dec.)* to record coordinates in decimal degrees, which EMu will automatically convert to degree-minute-second (DMS) format as well.
 These fields are equivalent to [dwc:decimalLatitude](https://dwc.tdwg.org/terms/#dwc:decimalLatitude) and [dwc:decimalLongitude](https://dwc.tdwg.org/terms/#dwc:decimalLongitude), respectively.

 Radius (Numeric)
 : Equivalent to [dwc:coordinateUncertaintyInMeters](https://dwc.tdwg.org/terms/#dwc:coordinateUncertaintyInMeters), i.e. an error radius around the geographic point. **LACMIP radii should always be in meters** (see *Units* below).
+If a locality cannot be placed within a 2500 m radius of uncertainty, it [cannot be georeferenced] (https://lacmip.github.io/emu/documentation/georeferencing/#localities-that-cannot-be-georeferenced).

 : Standard radii used by LACMIP include: